Kocherlasuhith12/CRITICALMASS/README.md

 <br/>

 > **An Alpha-Beta Minimax AI bot engineered to dominate Chain Reaction.**
-> Built for the Critical Mass competition organized by NJACK, IIT Patna.
+> Built for the Critical Mass competition organized by NJACK, IIT Patna — Apeiron Fest 2026.

 <br/>